Cartier-Bresson vs Winogrand in the digital era

 But then the reality comes.

 Society has drastically changed, and so has people’s behavior.
 The presence of our body, and its gestures, have been transformed by our habits.
 If we go out and walk the streets, what we see is mostly people looking at their phones.

 The thing is, digital life has become so pervasive that now affects a good amount of our time as well as a good amount of what we do and how we do it.
 The multitude of tools that we were used to employing now lives captured within the same object, a smartphone.
-And this is only until the experience will become one thing with our very body through implants and new surgical discoveries.
+And this is only until the experience becomes one thing with our very body through implants and new surgical discoveries.

 I’m not saying it is not possible to stumble upon situations similar to those from 30-40 years ago where there’s some real interaction between people and not just random guys staring at their screens, but it has definitely gotten less common.
-We shouldn’t stop looking for situations where human interaction is the fulcrum, being aware, though, that we need to work around the problem whenever the coveted situation doesn’t happen, otherwise we’re stuck.
+We shouldn’t stop looking for situations where human interaction is the fulcrum, whilst bearing in mind that we need to work around the problem whenever the coveted situation doesn’t happen, otherwise, we’re stuck.

 Since I’m a big fan of Winogrand I hoped to get some shots now and then that could at least resemble something from his approach.
-Considering the situation I explained above, I started feeling kind of frustrated when I realized that it wasn’t going to happen, not soon and who knows if it will ever be.
+Considering the situation I explained above, I started feeling kind of frustrated when I realized that it wasn’t going to happen, not soon, or who knows if it will ever be?

 Henri Cartier-Bresson’s technique.

 As I was slowly giving up, I ended up going out less and staying at home more, but my interest in photography didn’t diminish.
 I looked at the work of Henri Cartier-Bresson again.
-I had looked at his photographs many times before, I can easily recognize many of them, but I never really analyzed them.
+I had looked at his photographs many times before, but I never really analyzed them.
 So I’ve got curious about his method and I wanted to know more.
 I then watched a short documentary, The Decisive Moment, where Cartier-Bresson himself talks about his method, and things got interesting.